 The survey was conducted leading up to Cambridge Global Perspectives Week 2020.
 During the week, schools had the opportunity to trial a Cambridge Global Perspectives™ lesson with younger and older students.

 Christine Özden, Chief Executive, Cambridge International, said: 'In a world that is constantly evolving with some huge global challenges ahead, we feel that it is even more important that students not only engage with key global issues but develop the skills to research, discuss and evaluate the facts, and work with others to understand different perspectives around the world.

-'Cambridge Global Perspectives equips students with the essential skills they need for further study at university and for the future world of work.
-We look forward to giving many more schools and students the opportunity to learn about this unique programme during Cambridge Global Perspectives Week.'
+'Cambridge Global Perspectives equips students with the essential skills they need for further study at university and for the future world of work.'

 Cambridge Global Perspectives is a unique and stimulating programme that provides an opportunity for students aged 5 to 19 to think and learn more about the topics and global issues they care about.
 It also focuses on developing life-long skills like critical thinking, research and collaboration.